-Devoid of any major touristic monuments, the 17th arrondissement is a true Parisian quarter with a trendy edge.
-Located above the Arc de Triomphe, the area, also known as Batignolles, has beautiful Haussmannian architecture.
-Generally not hugely popular with tourists, it is the home of what Parisians call the bobos, bourgeois bohemians.
-Instead of museums, the area is filled with great cafés and specialised boutiques that offer a real sense of what Paris is like for locals.
+If you want to discover the real Paris like a local, away from all the major tourist attractions, the 17th arrondissement is the place to be.
+The arrondissement is a true Parisian quarter with a trendy edge and is well-known for its breathtaking Haussmannian architecture.
+Generally not excessively crowded with tourists, it is the home of what Parisians call the bobos, bourgeois bohemians.
+The area is filled with great cafes and specialised boutiques that offer a real sense of what Paris is like for locals.

-The 17th arrondissement is sectioned into four administrative quarters, Quartier des Ternes, Quartier de la Place Monceau, Quartier des Batignolles, and Quartier des Épinettes.
-Historically a working class neighbourhood, the area has emerged as a very diverse and trendy part of town that houses some interesting new boutiques and modern eateries.
-In addition, it is known to be the home of young artists, as the area offers some artist studios at affordable prices.
+A true residential area, the 17th arrondissement is sectioned into four administrative quarters: Quartier des Ternes, Quartier de la Place Monceau, Quartier des Batignolles and Quartier des Épinettes.
+The area has emerged as a very diverse and trendy part of town that houses some interesting new boutiques and modern eateries.
+In addition, it is known to be the home of young artists.

-Less expensive than some of its contemporaries, such as Le Marais and the Champs-Élysées, the 17th remains a very safe option and one that many embassies have chosen as their home.
-Despite some areas such as l’Avenue de Clichy having a poor reputation, it generally boasts a small village charm throughout, conveying a true sense of la vie Parisienne.
+Less expensive than some of its contemporaries, such as Le Marais and the Champs-Élysées, the 17th arrondissement remains a very safe option and one that many embassies have chosen as their home.
+The area generally boasts a small village charm throughout, conveying a true sense of la vie Parisienne.